How do I start a divorce?

 Will everything be split equally in divorce?

-The starting point in the division of your wealth and assets is on a 50/50 basis however this can be departed from in order to achieve a fair outcome for you both.
-Below you will find specific aspects the Courts will take into account in achieving a fair division of assets.
+The starting point in the division of matrimonial wealth and assets is on a 50:50 basis however this can be departed from in order to achieve a fair outcome for the parties.
+Below are specific aspects taken into account in determining a fair division of assets.

 • The welfare of any children of the marriage